carlalexander/puppet-php/README.md

     class { 'php': }

-To setup a new php extension:
+To setup a new php extension, you may do it within the class:

+  class { 'php':
+    extensions => ['gd']
+  }

+Or, you may use an extension defintion:

     php::resource::extension { 'fpm':
       has_service => true
     }

+You may also define a list of extension, by using an array:

+    php::resource::extension { ['gd', 'cli', 'curl', 'mysql']: }